equal-access-birmingham/DataWarehouse/README.md

 * `define("EMAIL_PASSWORDRESET_FROM", "your_username_email");`:  change "your_username_email" to the sender's email that should be shown to recipients (can be anything...)
 * `define("EMAIL_PASSWORDRESET_FROM_NAME", "yourname");`:  change "yourname" to the sender's name that should be show to recipients (can be anything...)

-New Account Email configurations and Reset Account Email configurations follow the same patter as the [password reset configurations](#password-reset).
+New Account Email configurations and Reset Account Email configurations follow the same pattern as the [password reset configurations](#password-reset).

 ## Intake System Database Fine Tuning
 ### Database Model
 The database model is provided in a mysql workbench file in `databases/datawarehouse.mwb`.
 This file can be viewed with [MySQL Workbench](https://www.mysql.com/products/workbench/) and will show a detailed model of the database.

+### Login System Database
+This system is setup with a default user and password listed below up install.
+These credentials should obviously be changed as soon as possible after install.

+* Username:  admin
+* Password:  password

 ### Default Table Values
 In order to get the system running, there are a few tables that have been filled with default values.
 Some of these tables can have their values changed; some can't.
 Below two lists highlighting the differences.
 Tables marked as "Yes/No Table" only contain those values as binary answers to simple questions on the forms.